 The activities of any company can be viewed as a set of business processes.
 In order to manage the company’s work, you need to be able to describe, perform, monitor, and improve these processes.

-What is a process?
+What is a process

-Why do we need to describe processes?
+Why we need to describe processes

 How to describe processes

-Processes can be described in the form of job instructions, but it’s preferable to use special notations.
-ELMA365 is based on the BPMN 2.0 notation.
+Processes can be described in the form of job instructions, but it’s preferable to use special notations. is based on the BPMN 2.0 notation.
 It allows not only describing the sequence of operations in a process but also defining its participants.
 This is undoubtedly one of the main advantages of the BPMN notation.

 The described processes are easy to change and improve.
 Since the process is transparent and streamlined, it is easy to understand at what stage the improvement is needed, and what needs to be changed.
 A company that is able to quickly adapt to the changing market gains a competitive advantage.

-You can learn more about the process approach, theory and practice of business process modeling on our youtube channel Naked BPM.
+You can learn more about the business process approach and see some theory and practice of business process modeling on our YouTube channel Naked BPM.